Mounting hole acc. to IEC 60947-5-1

 Lean Capacity Rate: The required daily output of a process.

-A term designating electric components emitting light
+A term designating electric components that emit light

-An illuminated pushbutton and signal lamp product series suitable for mounting to the front side and provided with a ribbon cable terminal
+An illuminated pushbutton and signal lamp series suitable for mounting to the front side and provided with a ribbon cable terminal

 An emergency stop button suitable for mounting to the front side